Alephbet/alephbet/README.md

 ### Goals

 Goals are uniquely tracked by default. i.e. if a goal is set to measure how many visitors clicked on a button, multiple clicks won't generate another goal completion.
 Only one per visitor.
-Non-unique goals can be set by passing a second parameter (`false`) to the goal when creating it.
+Non-unique goals can be set by passing `unique: false` to the goal when creating it.

 Goals will only be tracked if the experiment was launched and a variant selected before.
 Tracking goals is therefore safe and idempotent (unless unique is false).